kconner/KMCGeigerCounter/README.md

 ## Usage

-In your `UIApplicationDelegate`, switch the geiger counter on when your app is active:
+In your `UIApplicationDelegate`, switch the tool on when your app is active:

     - (void)applicationWillResignActive:(UIApplication *)application
     {